iam4722202468/ThinkpadBattery/README.md

 By design, the MCU will always be on as long as a battery is connected to it.
 This can cause the battery to slowly run out of power if it isn't connected to a laptop.
 A potential fix could be to implement a low power mode for the attiny, or have a seperate disconnect switch for the battery power on the battery pack itself.

-### 3D Printable Case
+### 3D Printable Case for T420 only

 The case for the cells has been completed.
 The case model and stl files are included in /model

 ## Future Plans

-I’m going to make a controller board with a LTC2944 Battery Gas Gauge.
+Design a board for R50 and maybe a table based charge